 Race against time

-Increasing age is just one aspect of the ‘race against time’ element.
+Increasing age was just one aspect of the ‘race against time’ element.

-Another is the continuing loss of village services, which might make some aspects of logistics difficult.
-Bus routes, or even rail lines, might disappear if public transport is retrenched; and places to stay might reduce, not least inns, for the pub trade is in a dreadful state at the moment.
-England is more at risk than Scotland, if only because the loss has already happened in Scotland, at the time of the clearances 200 years ago.
-Then and now, the threat was profit – someone else’s, usually.
+Another was the continuing loss of village services, which made some aspects of logistics difficult.
+Indeed some bus routes that I relied on have already disappeared.
+Moreover, the pub trade is in a dreadful state at the moment, and so the wonderful Tomdoun Hotel is now but a memory, for example.
+Perhaps overall England and Wales are more at risk of further depletions than Scotland, if only because the loss has already happened in Scotland, at the time of the clearances 200 years ago.
+Then as now, the threat was profit – someone else’s, usually.

 There’s a longer term factor, climate change.
-It has barely affected my own walk, though I’ve been lucky so far to have avoided some of the recent storm and flood periods that could have rendered walking difficult if not downright dangerous.
-But the mid-2050s?
+It barely affected my own walk, and I was lucky to have avoided some of the recent storm and flood periods that could have rendered walking difficult if not downright dangerous.
+But in the mid-2050s?
 If, say, one of my sons should seek to recreate my exploits?
-None can be so certain of what they should find – for there’s every prospect that the great commercial interests of oil, power and money, aided by superstition and ignorance, will do their best to stymie what faint and uncertain moves to a safer global future might be ventured by our weak and careless leaders.
+None can be so certain of what they should find – for there’s every prospect that the great commercial interests of oil, power and money, encouraging superstition and ignorance in their wake, will do their best to stymie what faint and uncertain moves to a safer global future might be ventured by our weak, careless and sometimes downright evil leaders.

 But let’s not despair.
 I’ll keep putting one foot in front of the other as long as I am able.